sjzeil/CoWeM/userReference/Public/directories/directories.md

 Author: Steven Zeil
 Date: @docModDate@

-This document presents an overview of the directory and file structure of a CWM website.
+This document presents an overview of the directory and file structure of a CoWeM website.

 The directory structure, both of the input documents and of the generated website, is kept purposely simple.
 This allows easy deve;opement of the content and easy interlinking between documents in the generated website.
 On the other hand, the logical structure of the website, and revealed via the navigation links, can be as complicated as you need it to be.